How to weatherproof garden furniture – extend the life of your wood, metal and rattan furniture

 1. Clean the furniture

 It comes as no surprise that the first step to weatherproofing metal furniture is to give it a good clean.
-You can use a hose, pressure washer, or a trusty sponge to remove any dirt and debris.
+You can use a hose, a trusty sponge, or even one of the best pressure washers on the market to remove any dirt and debris.

 2. Protect with oil or grease

 To stop your metal furniture from rusting in the great outdoors, use a lubricant as a protective barrier.
-Oil and grease will keep oxidation at bay and protect the furniture from corrosion and rust.
+Grease and oil like the Furniture Clinic Boiled Linseed Oil from B&Q will keep oxidation at bay and protect the furniture from corrosion and rust.

 3. Finish off with a layer of car wax

-Yes, you read that correct - experts have recommend that car wax is one of the best ways to weatherproof garden furniture made from metal.
+Yes, you read that correctly – experts recommend car wax as one of the best ways to weatherproof garden furniture made from metal.

 'An easy way to extend the life of your metal garden furniture is to polish it with car wax after you’ve finished cleaning it,' says Samuel, Homebase.
 'This will make it more water resistant and keep it looking good as new for longer!'